okteto/apply/README.md

 ## Example usage

-This example runs the login action, activates a namespace and creates a deployment.
+This example runs the context action, activates a namespace and creates a deployment.

 ```yaml
 # File: .github/workflows/workflow.yml